 In addition to his work at Pitt, Dave is an Adjunct Instructor in the College of Leadership and Social Change at Carlow University, where he teaches Lifestyle and Career Counseling and Research Methods and Program Evaluation to graduate students in the Professional Counseling program.

-Dave lives in the East Liberty neighborhood of Pittsburgh with his husband Ed, who is the Director of Computing and Information Services for the Heinz College at Carnegie Mellon University, and their two dogs (Brooks, a Llewellin Setter, and Maxwell, a Siberian Husky).
+Dave lives in the East Liberty neighborhood of Pittsburgh with his husband Ed, who is the Executive Director of Computing and Information Services for the Heinz College at Carnegie Mellon University, and their two dogs (Brooks, a Llewellin Setter, and Maxwell, a Siberian Husky).
 In his spare time, Dave enjoys working in his yard and going to art galleries, restaurants, breweries, and distilleries.